 In this lesson, you'll learn how chemists define dehydration reactions and explore some specific examples from both organic and inorganic chemistry.
 You'll also see how dehydration reactions differ from a broader class of reactions called condensation reactions.

 Did you know that plants rely on the adhesion of water to survive?
-Watch this lesson to discover what adhesion is, why it occurs and why it is so important for both plants and people.
+In this lesson, you'll discover what adhesion is, why it occurs, and why it is so important for both plants and people.